Salinger Privacy

 For managing privacy risks in AI and algorithmic systems, download our free handout on the 16 questions to ask of your algorithmic system.

-Not-so-free stuff: Our PIA Pack is jam-packed with resources like templates, checklists and training modules to help you build a PIA Framework, and conduct effective PIAs.
-It also includes a copy of our guide Algorithms, AI, and Automated Decisions – A guide for privacy professionals.
+Not-so-free stuff: Our Privacy Self-assessment Toolkit is jam-packed with resources like self-assessment tools, templates and checklists to help you assess your maturity, uplift privacy compliance across your operations, and conduct effective PIAs of new projects.
+For a deep-dive into assessing AI projects see our guide Algorithms, AI, and Automated Decisions – A guide for privacy professionals.

-Plus in September we have our next small group workshop on PIAs and Privacy Design.
+Or enrol in our next small group workshop on PIAs and Privacy Design.

 Still want more free stuff?